ozyurtf/gpu-programming/README.md

 - Practical form-factor (physical size and shape of processor) and easy accessibility (how easy it is to purchase and and how easily it can be integrated/replaced with common motherboards and system design)
 - Support for IEEE754 floating point standard: IEEE754 defines how floating point numbers should be represented/computed.
 To calculate accurate floating points consistently and precisely, this support is needed.

+In the picture below, we see the architectures of integrated and discrete GPU.

 <img width="536" alt="image" src="https://github.com/user-attachments/assets/3ab207cf-0e19-4c49-9999-e9d15bffe4fb">

+**Note**: The northbridge is a chip that connects CPU, RAM, and GPU, and that manages data flow between these components.

+Discrete GPU: Discrete GPUs have a dedicated hardware and memory.
+These dedicated hardware and memory allow for more powerful